 In general, the repertoire guidelines exist to ensure that ensembles are presenting the best set of repertoire on which to be adjudicated.
 This means not only an appropriate amount of music at an appropriate level for the ensemble, but also diversity of style and genre.
-In addition to the guidelines below, arrangements of pop music, film music, musical theatre, etc., are discouraged for this festival, as these kinds of arrangements usually serve the original music more than the student musicians.
+In addition to the guidelines below, arrangements of pop music, film music, musical theatre, etc., are discouraged for this Festival, as these kinds of arrangements usually serve the original music more than the student musicians.

 Syllabus: Our syllabus is curated by our PBF organizers and is comprised of repertoire we believe is of high quality and allows ensembles to demonstrate a wide variety of styles and techniques.
-We require that every ensemble select at least one piece from either the 2024 OBA PBF syllabus or the 2024 MusicFest Canada syllabus, at the class level at which they wish to be adjudicated.
+We require that every ensemble select at least one piece from either the 2025 OBA PBF syllabus or the 2025 MusicFest Canada syllabus, at the class level at which they wish to be adjudicated.
 Your other selection(s) should present contrasting material and should be at or around the same grade level as your syllabus selection.
-If you receive an invitation to MusicFest Canada: The Nationals, you will be invited to compete at the same level at which you are entered for our festival, and are required to choose a piece from the MusicFest syllabus at that level.
+If you receive an invitation to MusicFest Canada: The Nationals, you will be invited to compete at the same level at which you are entered for our Festival, and are required to choose a piece from the MusicFest syllabus at that level.

-Lyrical requirement: We also feel that lyrical playing is an important part of every ensemble's toolbox.
-We therefore also require that every band's performance includes a significant lyrical component.
+Lyrical requirement: We feel that lyrical playing is an important part of every ensemble's toolbox.
+Therefore, we also require that every band's performance includes a significant lyrical component.
 This can be an entire piece, or it can be a significant section or movement of a piece.
 Suitable examples include: a stand-alone work such as A Scottish Ballade; the entire Three Folk Miniatures, which includes a lyrical movement; only the Second movement from the Second Suite in F; or a work such as The Hounds of Spring, which has a substantial lyrical section.
 A short, lyrical introduction to an otherwise up-tempo work would not be enough to fulfill this requirement.

-Please note: it is possible to choose one complete piece from the syllabus that is lyrical or contains a lyrical section or movement and thereby satisfy both requirements with one piece.
+Note: It is possible to choose one complete piece from the syllabus that is lyrical or contains a lyrical section or movement and thereby satisfy both requirements with one piece.

 Length of program: Finally, since musical works vary greatly in terms of length and musical content, rather than requiring a certain number of pieces, we are suggesting an amount of music by time instead.
 The specific guidelines are below, according to class level.
-In general, for bands at lower class levels (100 & 200), this will mean either three shorter works or two longer ones.
+In general, we strongly recommend playing no more than two pieces at any level, or in some cases even one more substantial piece will be sufficient.
 We highly recommend choosing repertoire that shows contrast, variety, and balance: choosing two works by the same composer, for instance, or whose musical content is very similar, is not recommended.
-For bands at higher class levels, in most cases, two contrasting pieces will be sufficient or in some cases, one major work.
-There are also certain longer works that would satisfy all of the requirements and recommendations unto themselves.
-For example, Suite Française, Give Us This Day, or A Movement for Rosa.
-Please keep in mind that your stage time is limited.
-Therefore, more music, a wordy ensemble bio, more complex percussion set-ups, longer warm-ups or chorales, and time taken between pieces will all result in less time with your clinician.
+Keep in mind that your stage time is limited.
+Therefore, more music, more complex percussion set-ups, longer warm-ups or chorales, and time taken between pieces will not only result in less time for your ensemble with their clinician, but also potentially impact the schedule for subsequent ensembles as well.

-Suggested total length of repertoire selections
+Suggested total length of repertoire selections: